fredjean/simpler_workflow/README.md

 * ```on_activity_completed``` is called when an activity completes and SWF reports back to the decision loop.
 * ```on_activity_failed``` is called when an activity reports a failure to SWF.

 ## Contributing

+We welcome all kinds of contributions.
+This include code, fixes, issues, documentation, tests...
+Here's how you can contribute:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)